 Now you should find yourself in precisely the state you were when you quit Pharo.
-The BouncingAtomsMorph is there again and it continues to move from where it was when you left it.
+The BouncingAtomsMorph is there again and the atoms continue to bounce from where they were when you quit.

 When you start Pharo for the first time, the Pharo virtual machine loads the image file that you provide.
 This file contains a snapshot of a large number of objects, including a vast amount of pre-existing code and a large number of programming tools (all of which are objects).
 As you work with Pharo, you will send messages to these objects, you will create new objects, and some of these objects will die and their memory will be reclaimed (i.e., garbage-collected).